santa hat

 The Core groups

 My workflow uses the original model files released on August 1st by Black Forest Lab (the developer of FLUX), I use the Dev version, but you could also run the Schnell one.
 This group is the core of the workflow for generating FLUX images.
-With the new version (4.0) you can also use the GGUF Flux models that are more lightweight and come in different sizes (my suggestion: 8Q for top quality, 4Q for low VRAM GPU).
-Warning: if you are not going to download and use the FLUX GGUF model files, you have to remove the "Load FLUX GGUF Model" and the "Model Switch" nodes, and conect the "Load FLUX original Model" directly to the "FLUX LoRA's Loader" node.

 You have the basic txt2img prompt node (orange one), then the blue group that will load the FLUX model and let you choose the settings.

-You can set the image size in the node “Basic Image size”, the sizes are preset on the SDXL standard for better results.
-You can set the Flux Guidance (usually set at 3.5), the Sampler/Scheduler (there are a few suggestion you can try), the Steps and the Seed (it’s set to Random seed, but you can select Fixed if you want to).
-In the middle, at the top of the group, you can select the LoRA’s you want to use, set each LoRA’s strength, and turn on/off each one.
+You can set the image size in the node “Basic Image size”, the sizes are preset on the SDXL standard for better results (they apparently are the best combination also for FLUX).
+You can set the Flux Guidance (usually set at 3.5, the higher the value the higher the adherence to the prompt), the Sampler/Scheduler (there are a few suggestions you can try in a note node), the Steps and the Seed (it’s set to Random seed, but you can select Fixed if you want to).
+Important note about Seed: the Seed node here will control all the seeds in the workflow, so once you set it to “fixed” the workflow will set it to fixed everywhere.
+This is very important as it allows you to modify just limited parts of the workflow, without regenerating the whole image from scratch every time you modify a setting anywhere in the modules you are using.

-The FLUX LoRA's Loader allows you to retrive all the information you need from CIVITAI, just right-click on the LoRA you want more info about, and select "Show Info", a lot of information will be available to you.
+The FLUX LoRA's Loader allows you to retrieve all the information you need from CIVITAI, just right-click on the LoRA you want more info about, and select "Show Info", a lot of information will be available to you.

-Then we have the bright green group, the Latent space where the image is generated.
-Right below there is a new "Image Overaly Text" node very useful for testing your image generation: you can write in the text box the description of the image you are generating and the text will be added on the image, leave the text box empty if you don't need this.
+Right after this, there is a dark green group “Save FLUX image with Metadata”.
+Here you have the "Image Overlay Text" node very useful for testing your image generation: you can write in the text box the description of the image you are generating and the text will be added on the image.
+Leave the text box empty if you don't need this.

 Available Prompts

-The second method is a img2img prompt generator using Florence 2 model.
+The second method is a img2img prompt generator using Florence 2 model for support.
 Just upload an image and the model will generate a text describing in detail the image you uploaded.
-There is a “Text Find and Replace” node that allow you to modify the output text as Florence 2 model will start describing the image with “The image is a…”, you can change the “find” and “replace” string as you like.
-Leave “more_detailed_caption” for a verbose prompt output.
-There are many Florence2 models you can choose, but my advise is to use the "MiaoshouAI/Florence-2-large-PromptGen-v1.5" model as it gives the best results.
+There are many Florence2 models you can choose, but my advice is to use the "MiaoshouAI/Florence-2-large-PromptGen-v1.5" model as it gives the best results.

 You must write your instructions in the bottom-left node, it can be a brief description of the image you want or just a few keywords.
 You can try to change the LLM settings (temperature can be set between 0.0 and 2.0, never above 2.0 or you will get errors).
 More about these LLM nodes on Github: Tara – ComfyUI Node for LLM Integration .

 My suggestion for LLM settings: use mixtral-8x7b model on Groq, temperature 1.0, max tokens 512-1024.
-In my tests these gave the best results.
+In my tests, these gave the best results.

-Above this group you will find the Portrait Master module.
+Above this group, you will find the Portrait Master module.

-A fourth method is the Batch prompt from txt file.
+A fourth method is the Batch prompt from the txt file.
 It's just a txt2img batch prompts system that allows you to write how many prompts you want in a .txt file and upload it in the workflow and with a single click on Queue you will generate all the prompts in the .txt file as a batch.

 Workflow Control Center